sharmainec/tp/docs/DeveloperGuide.md

 #### Implementation

 The find feature is facilitated by `ModelManager`.
-It extends `Model` implements `updateFilteredFlashcardList` which returns an unmodifiable view of filtered flashcards in the GUI.
+It extends `Model` implements `updateFilteredFlashcardList` which returns an unmodifiable view of flashcards matching the specified keywords in the GUI.

 The find feature relies on the `FindCommandParser` and `PhraseContainsKeywordsPredicate`.
 Multiple keywords can be given for both english and foreign phrases. `FindCommandParser` uses `PhraseContainsKeywordsPredicate` to select flashcards that matches the keywords.